apache/pulsar/site2/docs/reference-pulsar-admin.md

 ### `reset-namespace-bundle-quota`
-Reset the specifed namespace bundle's resource quota to a default value.
+Reset the specified namespace bundle's resource quota to a default value.

 Usage
 ```bash